opensearch-project/documentation-website/_integrations/index.md

 OpenSearch Integrations is a straightforward starting point for OpenSearch and OpenSearch Dashboards users to visualize and understand data using pre-canned dashboards and assets.

 The OpenSearch Project seeks your feedback on this feature.
-Let us know how OpenSearch Integrations works for you or how it can be improved at <insert-link>.
+Let us know in the [OpenSearch forum](https://forum.opensearch.org/) how OpenSearch Integrations works for you or how it can be improved.
 {: .label-yellow}

 ## Setting up OpenSearch Integrations